 Adding Docker changes the equation completely.

-Complete isolation No matter how many files Claude Code rewrites inside a container, nothing leaks to the host.
+Complete isolation — No matter how many files Claude Code rewrites inside a container, nothing leaks to the host.
 Destructive changes are reversible by recreating the container.
+If Claude Code breaks half the imports during a refactor inside a container, docker compose down && docker compose up gets you back to square one immediately.

-Safe, broad permissions for Claude Code You can give Claude Code wide filesystem access inside a container without worrying about host damage.
-That means fewer friction points, faster iteration.
+Safe, broad permissions for Claude Code — You can give Claude Code wide filesystem access inside a container without worrying about host damage.
+Anthropic's official devcontainer setup even supports --dangerously-skip-permissions for fully unattended operation, combined with firewall rules that restrict outbound traffic to whitelisted domains only.

 How Do You Set Up a DevContainer for Claude Code?